 You can make this feasible for your business with an all-in-one point of sale (POS) system that makes it easy for retail staff to locate orders.
 That could mean locating the purchase using the product serial number or simply asking the customer for their email or phone number.

 If you have that information already, you can easily locate proof of purchase in the system.
 Don’t miss the opportunity to onboard the customer into your marketing SMS and email flows if they’re not signed up already.
 With the promise of benefits like exclusive discount codes, you can use this moment to deliver even more value to the customer.

 One problem companies and employees have with their product return process is making sure they’re not handing out money when they shouldn’t be.
 Providing refunds via gift cards or store credit can optimize this process because it removes some uncertainty: whether or not the customer spends that gift card, you’re keeping the money.

 Returns are inevitable, and they don’t necessarily reflect poorly on your business.
-Nevertheless, you can get more value out of your product return process by carefully tracking the reasons for returns.
+Nevertheless, you can get more value from your product return process by carefully tracking the reasons for returns.

 If you’re selling clothes, you might discover that sizing is a persistent issue.
-If you’re selling an appliance like a stovetop coffee pot, you might find it’s worth including a replacement for the cheap rubber gasket that might buckle after a years’ heavy usage.
+If you’re selling an appliance like a stovetop coffee pot, you might find it’s worth including a replacement for the cheap rubber gasket that buckles after a year of heavy usage.

-If you’re sending out couriers to deliver your products, your product return process might be subject to the same last-mile delivery headache that logistics companies like Amazon have to deal with every day.
+If you’re sending out couriers to deliver your products, your store return policy might be subject to the same last-mile delivery headache that logistics companies like Amazon have to deal with every day.